phucat/Flask-GAE-Framework/README.md

 A general implementation for backend authentication that is fully integrated in Flask's apis.
 See main.py and auth.py.

+#### System Defined Configuration
+For Auth to work, here are the defined variables used by the core.auth and should exist on each of your configuration files.
+- **CLIENT_AUTH_ENABLED** - if set to `false`, the backend REST will allow unauthenticated call.
+- **DOMAIN_CHECK** - if `true`, the authentication service will check the user domain if it matches domains inside ALLOWED_DOMAIN variable
+- **ALLOWED_CLIENT_ID** - comma separated list of Client IDs that will be allowed to access your REST endpoints. eg: 'id1,id2,id3'
+- **ALLOWED_DOMAIN** comma separated list of domains to be whitelisted to allow access on your endpoints.
+- **API_AUTH_EXCEPTION** - comma separated list of endpoints that will be whitelisted to allow any incoming request without authentication if CLIENT_AUTH_ENABLED is set to true.

 ## NDB (core.ndb.py)
 A simple NDB to BasicModel implementation that is applicable across any models you'll be using.
 It just adds some usual fields like 'created_by', 'created_date', 'modified_by' etc. and also added the after_put, before_put, after_delete, before_delete events listeners.